dehlen/blog/_posts/2020-12-24-generating-spm-licenses.markdown

 - [LicensePlist](https://github.com/mono0926/LicensePlist)
 - [LicenseGenerator-iOS](https://github.com/carloe/LicenseGenerator-iOS)

-Since I couldn’t find a perfect solution to my problem I thought it would be a fun exercise to build a tool by myself.
+< /br>Since I couldn’t find a perfect solution to my problem I thought it would be a fun exercise to build a tool by myself.
 Also, to be honest, it was a great excuse to get my hands on the recently released [swift-argument-parser](https://github.com/apple/swift-argument-parser).
 You can find the project on GitHub, it’s called [SPMLicenses](https://github.com/dehlen/SPMLicenses).

 To set some expectations upfront: It hardly is a v1.0.0.
 I used it in two projects of mine now and it worked fine for me but I can‘t promise to build a full featured tool out of this.
 On the other hand it is Open Source so if there is something missing or not working for you spin up Xcode and a debugger and build a tool that fits your needs.